 Perhaps you think of Swarovski crystals first when you hear the company’s name, but now you should also think of binoculars because Swarovski is considered one of the top three (along with Zeiss and Leica) optics manufacturers in the world.

-Let’s take a look at the EL 8.5×42 binoculars to see why they’re very possibly the right optics for you.
+Let’s take a look at the Swarovski EL 8.5×42 binoculars and examine several reasons why they’re very possibly the right optics for you.

 You can skip to a section of special interest using the table below.
 Otherwise, just keep on reading.